ddmitov/perl-executing-browser/README.md

 * PEB does not embed any Perl interpreter in itself and relies on an external Perl distribution, which could be easily changed or upgraded independently.

 ## Limitations
-* No page produced by a local Perl script can be reloaded because no temporary files for script output are written.
+* No page produced by a local Perl script can be reloaded because no temporary files are written.
   Local HTML pages, as well as web pages, can be reloaded using the JavaScript function ``location.reload()``.
 * No history and cache.
   JavaScript functions ``window.history.back()``, ``window.history.forward()`` and ``window.history.go()`` are disabled.